Marcus Mosiah Garvey - Jamaica National Hero

 He was unsuccessful in national elections but won a seat on the Kingston and St. Andrew Corporation (KSAC).

-But the world of the 1930s was not ready for Garvey’s progressive ideas.
-He left Jamaica again, this time for England where he died in 1940.
+But the Jamaica of the 1930s was not ready for Garvey’s progressive ideas.
+He left Jamaica again, this time for England where he later died in 1940.
 His body was brought back to Jamaica in 1964 and buried in the National Heroes Park in Kingston.

 Garvey’s legacy can be summed up in the philosophy he taught – race pride, the need for African unity; self-reliance; the need for black people to be organised and for rulers to govern on behalf of the working classes.